armoniax/amax.whitepaper/amax.whitepaper-en.md

 - `DAO` body may review and confirm the execution result.

 Following basic `DAOs` will be founded:
-- Developers DAO: It guides the blockchain technology development, including blockhcain feature upgrade and bug fixes, with preallocated incentive tokens to reward the contributors;
+- Developers DAO: It guides the blockchain technology development, including blockhcain feature upgrade and bug fix, with preallocated incentive tokens to reward the contributors;
-- Miners DAO: Once `AMC` chain has been activited for inflation, each mined block contains a certain amount of infalted `AMAX` token to reward the miners.
-It is the miners DAO to cordinate among the miners for ensurign network security.
+- Miners DAO: Once `AMC` chain has been activited for inflation, each mined block will contain a certain amount of inflated `AMAX` token to reward the miners.
+The miners DAO will coordinate among the miners for ensuring network security.
 E.g. how many backup chains shall be supported to include as many miners as possible;
-- AMAX DAO: to govern the issuance, minting and buring of `AMAX` tokens;
+- AMAX DAO: to govern the issue, minting and burning of `AMAX` tokens;
-- `MoT` DAO: Mining of things governance body to determine what minnig pools shall be created and how to reward the miners etc.
+- `MoT` DAO: Mining of Things governance body to determine what mining pools shall be created, how to reward the miners, etc.

 ## Technology roadmap